The Affordable Care Act

 Earlier versions of the bill included a proposal for a publicly-run insurer that could compete in the insurance market to cover those without employer-sponsored coverage (the so-called public option), but this was ultimately stripped from the final version of the law.
 The bill passed the Senate in December 2009 and the House in March 2010, and signed into law by President Barack Obama on March 23, 2010

 The ACA has two primary mechanisms for increasing insurance coverage: expanding Medicaid eligibility to include individuals within 138% of the Federal Poverty Level (FPL), and creating state-based insurance exchanges where individuals and small business can buy affordable health insurance plans on a regulated marketplace.
 In addition, those individuals with incomes between 100% and 400% of the FPL will be eligible for subsidies and cost-sharing on these insurance exchanges.
+Those people purchasing insurance policies on these exchanges are also eligible for income tax credits, provided that their incomes lie between 100% and 400% of the FPL.
 The Federal Poverty Level is a measure of income level that is issued annually by the Department of Health and Human Services that is used to determine eligibility for certain programs and benefits.
+It varies from year to year, depending on the rate of inflation.
 In 2014, it was $11,670 for an individual, ranging upwards to $40,090 for a family of 8.

 These insurance plans are offered by private insurance companies, and are not government-provided medical insurance.
 The ACA does not create any new private or public health insurance—it simply creates subsidized and regulated marketplaces where people can compare and buy private health insurance policies from private insurance companies, using group buying power.

 Only approved plans that meet certain standards are allowed to be sold on the exchanges.
+The ACA mandates minimum benefits and minimum values for plans, which means that fewer numbers of Americans will struggle with health insurance costs and taxpayers and hospitals will struggle less with medical debt and unpaid bills.
 Under the ACA, insurance companies cannot turn you down if you have a pre-existing health condition nor can they charge you more than a healthy person of your age or refuse to pay for treatment of your pre-existing condition.
 And they cannot charge women more than men for coverage.
 The company cannot cancel your coverage if you develop an illness while covered.
 In the past, insurance companies have been accused of using technicalities (like an error on an application) to take away coverage and even make customers pay back money spent on claims, a practice called rescission.
 Now, rescission is allowed only if it can be shown that you deliberately lied on your application.

 The ACA also ends lifetime or yearly limits on essential health benefits, and insurance companies will not be able to set dollar limits on what they will spend on you for these services.
+This helps to ensure that health care services are more affordable and helps hospitals avoid getting stuck with unpaid bills from patients who visit the emergency room but cannot pay.
 However, plans will still be able to limit coverage of non-essential services.
-These plans must pay 100 percent of the costs of preventive care, and you won’t have to pay anything out-of-pocket for vaccinations or health screenings.
+These plans must pay 100 percent of the costs of preventive care, and patients won’t have to pay anything out-of-pocket for vaccinations or health screenings.

 The new law also requires that the plans cap the maximum annual out-of-pocket costs for enrollees.
 The current limits are $5,950 for an individual and $11,900 for a family, and will be adjusted over time based on increases in premiums.